Joseph R. Brodsky: Scottsboro Boys Case

 In 1931, nine Southern African-American youths–the "Scottsboro Boys"–were falsely accused of rape and sentenced to death in Alabama.
 Between April 6 and 9, all boys except Roy Wright were tried singly or in groups and convicted.
 Some of the boys retained George W. Chamlee Sr., as new defense.
 In mid-April 1931, the International Labor Defense (ILD) and the National Association for the Advancement of Colored People (NAACP) stepped in to help.
 Brodsky sought first to hire Clarence Darrow, but he declined.
 Brodsky then worked hard to "wrest the case from the NAACP."
 (Carol Weiss King, Walter Pollak, and Carl Stern all worked on the Scottsboro Boys cases; Pollak argued part of it before the U.S. Supreme Court.)

 On June 22, 1931, the courts denied Brodsky's motion for a new trial.
 When he arrived to make his application, a "howling mob of lynchers" greeted him.
 In August 1931, Brodsky and Chamlee had to remain in the court building until a large crowd dispersed.

 At year's end, Brodsky led arguments, but on December 31, 1931, the Daily Worker newspaper published a statement for Scottsboro defendants that announced retainer of Chamlee and Brodsky as their attorneys.

 Upon Brodsky's arrival: He was met by a howling mob of lynchers.
 In his efforts to have the convictions set aside, Hawkins immediately overruled Brodsky's request.
 Brodsky took exception to the judge's ruling, whereupon the judge overruled his exception.
 Brodsky then countered with an exception to Hawkins' decision overruling his previous request to except.

-The judge became so angry that he made a grand exit through the rear door of the courtroom. ln all the confusion, Brodsky turned round, and was suddenly seized by a husky man who said:

-"Come on, yah Jew bitch!
-We'll show you how to defend n*****r rapers."
+The judge became so angry that he made a grand exit through the rear door of the courtroom.
+In all the confusion, Brodsky turned round, and was suddenly seized by a husky man who said: "Come on, yah Jew bitch!
+We'll show you how to defend nigger rapers."
 Former ILD chairman J. Louis Engdahl toured 26 European countries to raise support for the Scottsboro Boys.
 (Engdahl died in Moscow of pneumonia during the trip.)
 In Chemnitz, Germany, two demonstrators were killed during protests.
 In the United States, "the Communist Party and the Young Communist League were the great stimulating forces which brought Scottsboro before the broad masses of organized labor.
 In cooperation with the ILD, the question of Negroes serving on juries was raised for the first time."